AMEND09/tsa2025/DOCUMENTATION.md

 #### 3.5.10 `src/artifacts/` - Core Application Features & Custom Components

-This directory appears to house the primary logic, data structures, and more complex, feature-specific components of the AgriMind AI frontend.
+This directory houses the primary logic, data structures, and complex, feature-specific components of the AgriMind AI frontend.

 *   **`types.ts`**:
     *   Defines a wide range of TypeScript interfaces and types that model the application's data.
-This is a crucial file for understanding the data flow and structure.
+This file is crucial for understanding the data flow and structure.
     *   Key types include: `Farm` (detailed farm information, histories for water, fertilizer, harvest, rotation, soil properties), `WaterUsage`, `WeatherData`, `Task`, `Issue`, `ConfirmDelete`, `CropPlanEvent`, `SustainabilityMetrics` (overallScore, waterEfficiency, organicScore, etc.), `WalkthroughStep`, `Livestock`, `LivestockType`, `ExportData` (for exporting all app data), `AnyHistoryEntry` (a union type for various history log entries), and `PlanItem`.
-    *   These types suggest features around farm management, task tracking, issue reporting, crop planning, sustainability assessment, and livestock management.
+    *   These types define the data structures for features including farm management, task tracking, issue reporting, crop planning, sustainability assessment, and livestock management.

 *   **`utils.ts`**:
     *   Contains utility functions, primarily focused on calculations related to sustainability metrics and UI helpers.
-    *   `getPositionForElement`: Calculates positioning for UI elements (likely for the walkthrough).
+    *   `getPositionForElement`: Calculates positioning for UI elements for the walkthrough.
     *   `walkthroughStyles`: CSS for the walkthrough component.
     *   `calculateWaterEfficiency`, `calculateSoilQualityScore`, `calculateOrganicScore`, `calculateHarvestEfficiency`, `calculateRotationScore`: Functions to compute various sustainability scores based on farm data and weather.
     *   `calculateSustainabilityMetrics`, `calculateSustainabilityMetricsWithTrackers`: Aggregate sustainability scores.